Exploring fixed points and eigenstates of quantum systems with reinforcement learning: Introduction

 It is worth noting that the problem of determining Hamiltonian eigenstates has been addressed through a wide variety of approaches.
 Specifically, in recent years, significant efforts have been devoted to the development of hybrid quantum-classical variational techniques aimed at constructing approximate ground states of complex many-body quantum systems~\cite{Mcclean2016,Mcardle2020,Motta2022}.
 Variational methods based on parametrized trial wavefunctions have been extensively explored in different areas of physics and chemistry~\cite{Cerezo2021,Tilly2022}, offering the advantage, particularly for near-term applications, of being easier to implement on imperfect quantum devices.
 They have been successfully applied to many-body systems of moderate size; however, as the number of qubits increases, the optimization task typically becomes more challenging and may fail due to the complexity of the energy landscape, with the onset of the so-called ``barren plateau'' phenomenon being a paradigmatic example~\cite{Larocca2025}.
 Extensive efforts have been made to extend variational approaches and, in some cases, complement them with quantum subspace diagonalization techniques to also provide accurate descriptions of excited states~\cite{Mcclean2017,Grimsley2019,Nakanishi2019,Parrish2019,Higgott2019,Jones2019,Motta2020,Huggins2020,Stair2020,Seki2021,Yordanov2021,Tang2021,Zhang2021b,Yordanov2022,Cortes2022,Epperly2022,Ruizguzman2022,Hlatshwayo22,Wang2023a,Shen2023,Zheng2023,Smart2024,Motta2024,Hirsbrunner2024,Zheng2024,Nakagawa2024,Ding2024,Beaujeault-Taudiere2024,Hlatshwayo2024,Barison2025,Marti-dafcik2025,Grimsley2025,Zhang2025}.
-Our aim with the method presented here is not to compete with existing variational algorithms, but rather to explore a non-variational alternative that could be useful for addressing such problems in many-body systems.
-For this reason, in this paper we also apply our RL algorithm to two types of interacting-particle models that are relevant, respectively, for the condensed matter and nuclear physics communities.
+Our aim with the method presented here is not to compete with existing variational algorithms, but rather to explore a non-variational alternative for addressing spectral problems in many-body systems.
+In particular, the protocol is designed to reconstruct a global invariant basis through adaptive measurement-driven updates, instead of targeting individual eigenstates via energy minimization.
+To illustrate this approach, we apply the RL algorithm to two types of interacting-particle models that are relevant, respectively, for the condensed-matter and nuclear-physics communities.